KrumaKruma/MinimaHopping/README.md

 The documentation including a description of the parameters as well as the output and several tutorials for the usage of Minima Hopping can be found on https://python-minima-hopping.readthedocs.io/en/latest/.

 ## Usage
-An example of the pre-processing is given in the script in the example folder:
+An example of the pre-processing is given in the script in the example/clusters folder:
 ``` bash
 python mh_na13_preprocess.py
 ```

-An example of how to use Python Minima Hopping can be found in the example folder on GitHub.
+An example of how to use Python Minima Hopping can be found in the example/clusters folder on GitHub.
 It can be executed by
 ```bash
 python mh_na13.py
 ```